It was a move the Bernabéu had seen before, numerous times.

 But this time it wasn’t Zidane.
 It wasn’t even one of the expensively acquired men in white.
 This was Dušan Tadić, a black-shirted black sheep, a 30-year-old Southampton were delighted to take Ajax’s £10million for just nine months ago.

 The goal, finished by Brazilian winger David Neres, put Ajax 2-0 up against the reigning European champions.
 Tadić had already assisted the first, for Hakim Ziyech, and went on to score a spectacular third in the Dutch side’s 4-1 win, sending them through to the quarter-finals of the Champions League when a 2-1 first-leg reverse left them with little prospect of progression.

 Tadić, deployed as a false 9 at the point of this most vibrant and fluid attack, was exceptional.
-So key was the Serbian creator to ending Real Madrid’s 1,012-day reign as kings of Europe on their home patch that L’Equipe rated his performance a 10 out of 10, only the tenth time the French newspaper have ever awarded a perfect mark in their notoriously finicky ratings.
+So key was the Serbian creator to ending Real Madrid’s 1,012-day reign as kings of Europe on their home patch that L’Equipe rated his performance a 10 out of 10, only the ninth time the French newspaper have ever awarded a perfect mark in their notoriously finicky ratings.

 The Tadić on show in the Spanish capital on Tuesday night will have been largely unrecognisable to Southampton fans.
 His most productive season of the four campaigns he spent at St Mary’s was his second, in which he produced seven goals and 12 assists in 34 Premier League appearances.
 But he was ordinarily much less effective.

 Of course, his numbers have jumped up dramatically since returning to the Eredivisie, where the quality of opposition is much lower than in England’s top flight.
 But this alone does not fully explain the 30-year-old’s vast improvement at Ajax, nor how he has gone from being a player few at Southampton mourned the loss of in June to someone capable of dismantling the European champions.